mfornet/busybeaver/README.md

 The objective is to merge deciders and their proof of correctness.

+More broadly, the project should rely as little as possible on specific numbers of states and symbols.
+The idea is to have an executable that allows querying and computing busy beaver values, as well as a playground to play with TMs.

 # Architecture of the project

 The library/proofs are contained in [Busybeaver](./Busybeaver/):